Franky1/Tesseract-OCR-5-Docker/README.md

 - [ ] Build image for more targets
 - [ ] Building Tesseract with TensorFlow?
 - [ ] Building Tesseract with Training tools?
+- [ ] Change build in Dockerfile according to instructions in [Compiling-GitInstallation.md](Compiling-GitInstallation.md)

 ## Issues